wadefagen/waf.cs.illinois.edu/visualizations/Grade-Disparities-and-Accolades-by-Instructor/data-collection.md

 - Grainger College of Engineering - Everitt Award for Teaching Excellence
 - LAS - Dean's Awards for Excellence in Undergraduate Teaching
 - LAS - Awards for Excellence in Undergraduate Teaching by Instructional Staff
+- [Added Oct.
+2025]: LAS - Awards for Excellence in Undergraduate Teaching for Graduate Teaching Assistants
+- [Added Oct.
+2025]: ISC - Student Government Teaching Excellence Award

 This data was manually collected.
 E-mail waf@illinois.edu if we missed an Illinois faculty member so we can share their prestigious award, or if there a publicly available list of top faculty awards for other college-level units we were unable to find.

 ### Rate My Professor

-On April 3, 2025, we collected the list of faculty listed on Rate My Professor at The University of Illinois with a 4.5 rating and at least 10 reviews.
+In April 2025, we collected the list of faculty listed on Rate My Professor at The University of Illinois with a 4.5 rating and at least 10 reviews.
 We find this data is generally highly correlated with other awards, and is used as an accolade as a reference to another popular data source.

 Special thanks to [Lukas Unguraitis (@lumirth)](https://github.com/lumirth/) for his ["RateMyProfessors Python Module" (@lumirth/rmpy)](https://github.com/lumirth/rmpy) project that greatly assisted us in this data collection.